AndreyTsvetkov/fast-nuget-update/README.md

 ## usage

+The tool must be run from the solution folder, assuming the `packages` folder is the child of current and so are the project folders.

   -n, --name                Required. name of the package to find

   -v, --version             Required. version of the package to set